COTTONWOOD – There’s an inexplicable extra gear when a team carries the burden of adversity that goes beyond football.

 But West Valley punted from the opponent 35-yard line with 2:28 left in the half, hoping to play field position and catch a break, Grandell said.

-“We wanted to manage the game and not put the defense in bad situations,” Grandell sad.
+“We wanted to manage the game and not put the defense in bad situations,” Grandell said.
 “We never got any breaks tonight … we couldn’t get out of our own way at times.”

 West Valley drove down the field on the opening possession of the third quarter, getting a nine-yard gain from Cade Lambert on fourth-and-1 to move inside the Bobcat 30.

-Two plays later, Brenden Moon jumped a slant route and picked off McCloughan, returning it 75 yards for a touchdown and a 21-0 lead.
+Two plays later, an unlikely source delivered a blow to the Eagles.
+Brenden Moon — a starter this week due to Caleb Bass’ suspension for coming off the bench in a skirmish last week in the final minutes against Live Oak — jumped a slant route and picked off McCloughan, returning it 75 yards for a touchdown and a 21-0 lead.
 It was the first interception thrown all year by McCloughan, who would throw two on the night as the senior quarterback was 3-of-15 passing for 84 yards.

 Paradise scored on its only offensive play of the third quarter with Harrison racing up the gut untouched 85 yards to go ahead 28-0 with 1:58 left in the period.

 The Bobcats left no doubt and put to rest any possible controversy from missing six players, who were suspended due to their actions in a scuffle in last week’s win over Live Oak.
 It was just another challenge won by the Bobcats.